DataDog/serverless-plugin-datadog/README.md

 ## How it works

 This plugin attaches the Datadog Lambda Layers for [Node.js](https://github.com/DataDog/datadog-lambda-layer-js) and [Python](https://github.com/DataDog/datadog-lambda-layer-python) to your functions.
 At deploy time, it generates new handler functions that wrap your existing functions and initializes the Lambda Layers.
+It also enables X-Ray tracing for your Lambda functions and API Gateways.

 **IMPORTANT NOTE:** Because the plugin automatically wraps your Lambda handler function, you do **NOT** need to wrap your handler function as stated in the Node.js and Python Layer documentation.